 - Bake scones for 18 to 23 minutes, rotating pans after 10 minutes, until lightly golden.
 Remove the scones from the oven and let them cool for a few minutes.

 - Make the glaze: While the scones are baking, you can prepare the maple glaze.
-Heat the butter and maple syrup together in a small saucepan over low heat, whisking occasionally.
-Once the butter has melted, remove from heat and let cool for 3 minutes.
+Heat the maple syrup and butter together in a small saucepan over low heat, whisking occasionally.
+Once the butter has melted, remove from heat and let the mixture cool for 3 minutes.

 - Whisk the maple mixture into the sifted powdered sugar and stir until smooth.
 The mixture will be thick, but should still drizzle from a spoon (like the consistency of molasses).
 Adjust the icing's consistency with water or powdered sugar in ½ teaspoon increments as needed.